appear-sh/introspector-js/README.md

 })
 ```

-3. it's done, now you can try calls to your API and they'll appear in Appear
+3. Once finished, any calls to your APIs should show up in Appear